radcan/nts-logos/README.rst

 .. _PNG: http://libpng.org/pub/png

 French translations were provided by Tyler Tidman VA3DGN and verified by Serge Langois VE2AWR and Claude Lalande VE2LCF.
-Inuktitut (Inuit) translations were provided by Jamie Savikataaq and verified by TBD.
+Inuktitut translations were provided by Jamie Savikataaq and verified by TBD.

 ::